WangHongshuo/wechat_jump_game-Qt-opencv/README.md

-# wechat jump game tool
+# Wechat Jump Game Tool
-- This project based on Qt, opencv and window api.
+- This project based on Qt and opencv.
+- This project only tested on Xiaomi4 phone and the screenshot size is 1920*1080.
 ## Introduction: ##

 This game is very hot and I try my best to make a tool with the help of other's idea, but it's still hard for me to do this.